SharwariPejathaya/black-scholes-quant-tool/README.md

 # Black–Scholes Quantitative Risk Tool

-A production-grade quantitative finance application for **option pricing, Greeks, sensitivity analysis, and P&L visualization**, built from first principles and deployed using **Streamlit Cloud**.
+A quantitative finance application for **option pricing, Greeks, sensitivity analysis, and P&L visualization**, built from first principles and deployed using **Streamlit Cloud**.

 This project demonstrates **quantitative modeling, numerical analysis, Python engineering, and deployment skills** relevant to quantitative trading and research roles.